Long-Term Finance And BNDES Tapering In Brazil

 Level playing field and lower wedges between public and private interest rates

 On top of interest rates paid by public debt, private assets must offer a premium to become attractive to investors.
 Such wedges or spreads along the forward curve reflect credit and liquidity risks that are intrinsic to private assets relative to public ones.
-Developing a private-to-private asset structure will require a set of "horizontal microeconomic reforms" addressing those private-sector risks and improving the risk-return profile of Brazilian private assets.
+Developing a private-to-private asset structure will require a set of "horizontal microeconomic reforms" addressing those private sector risks and improving the risk-return profile of Brazilian private assets.

-Brazilian business environment pitfalls are well acknowledged as sources of resource waste and productivity loss, at both country- and firm-levels (Canuto, 2016a).
+Brazilian business environment pitfalls are well acknowledged as sources of resource waste and productivity loss, at both country and firm levels (Canuto, 2016a).
 Some of them affect negatively the risk-return profile from the standpoint of financial asset holders.
 This is the case, for example, of time and value losses derived from inefficient processes of resolution of contractual conflicts and insolvency situations.

-Per the World Bank Doing Business 2017, while a bankruptcy resolution takes approximately 4 years in Brazil, an equivalent procedure consumes on average 2.9 years in Latin America and Caribbean and 1.7 year in OECD high-income countries.
-Brazil's recovery rate in such process is 15.8 cents on the dollar, while it is 31 cents in Latin America and Caribbean and 73 cents in OECD high- income countries.
+Per the World Bank Doing Business 2017, while a bankruptcy resolution takes approximately four years in Brazil, an equivalent procedure consumes on average 2.9 years in Latin America and Caribbean and 1.7 year in OECD high-income countries.
+Brazil's recovery rate in such process is 15.8 cents on the dollar, while it is 31 cents in Latin America and Caribbean and 73 cents in OECD high-income countries.
 The negative implications from this weakness are straight for long-term financing and for firm-level dynamics.
 Much benefit could be reaped from upgrading the domestic insolvency framework.

 Policymakers may also contribute by developing well-designed financial instruments.
 Clear and transparent legal frameworks help reducing credit spreads, being especially relevant for long-term financial instruments.
 Excessive litigation could result from dubious legislation with a direct impact on underwriting volumes and prices, such as through legal disputes over bond seniority or collateral segregation.
 One example of how innovations may help in that regard can be found in the covered bond for real estate loans (Letra Imobiliaria Garantida, LIG) created in 2014.
 This framework provides a clear segregation of mortgage loans designated as collateral in the financial institution's balance sheet, also offering a mandate for the fiduciary agent to act.

 Fostering the adoption of higher standards of corporate governance would also level the playing field.
 The "Car Wash" corruption probe has shown how some influential players developed a sui generis access to politicians and policymakers and how many negative spillovers came from corruption, from unfair competition to criminal liabilities.
-Those illicit practices already imposed huge losses to minority shareholders and bond holders, who had trusted externally audited balance sheets and supervisory authorities, and were not aware of such behaviors.
+Those illicit practices already imposed huge losses to minority shareholders and bond holders who had trusted externally audited balance sheets and supervisory authorities and were not aware of such behaviors.
 Unfortunately, this poor legacy may weigh negatively for some time on capital market development.

 Notwithstanding that legacy, the currently critical conjuncture is a great opportunity to spread high governance standards to promote both "inclusive economic and political institutions", as shown by previous experiences in history (Acemoglu and Robinson, 2012).
 Translating these historical insights to policy making and best governance remains a challenge that must consider a broader policy approach (World Bank, 2017b).
 On the other hand, the ongoing corruption probe has already sparked what has been called a revolution in transparency and compliance of Brazilian companies.

 Another related step forward would be to incentivize firms to access capital markets, especially through equity markets.
-Not only because companies need long-term capital to grow, but also because investors demand better corporate governance practices to provide resources to original owners.
-Company-level data show that half of initial public offerings (NYSEARCA:IPO) into global markets after 2008 came from emerging economies - with a high share corresponding to Chinese firms ( Chart 5).
+Not only because companies need long-term capital to grow but also because investors demand better corporate governance practices to provide resources to original owners.
+Company-level data show that half of initial public offerings (IPO) into global markets after 2008 came from emerging economies - with a high share corresponding to Chinese firms (Chart 5).
 The majority of firms that accessed corporate bond markets had been listed, despite some concerns related to regulatory and compliance costs (OECD, 2015).

 Chart 5: Initial Public Offerings of non-financial companies in Emerging Markets